lionel-panhaleux/archon-bot/README.md

 Some players might want to check in after the first round has already begun.
 They can always just check in for the next round, provided you kept the check-in open.
-Alternatively, if the other players haven't started to play yet, you can add the late comer to a 4 players table after he checked in:
+Alternatively, if the other players haven't started to play yet, you can add the late comer to a 4 players table after they've registered:

 ```
-archon round-add @late_player
+/register-player vekn: 1000234 user: @late_player decklist: https://vdb.im/decks/12e26be1ade44d3a938c0a5984a70230
+/round add table: 3 user: @late_player
 ```

 #### Player dropping out